-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the USF Health Office of Continuing Professional Development and the Sentinel Node Oncology Foundation (SNOF).
-USF Health Office of Continuing Professional Development is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through a joint providership of USF Health and the Sentinel Node Oncology Foundation.
+USF Health is accredited by the ACCME to provide continuing medical education for physicians.

-The USF Health Office of Continuing Professional Development designates this live activity for a maximum of 1 AMA PRA Category 1 Credits™ on a one-hour credit for one hour of attendance basis to participating physicians.
+USF Health designates this live activity for a maximum of 16.25 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-- Describe cancer initiation and progression in the tumor microenvironment.
+- Identify cancer initiation and progression in the tumor microenvironment.

 - Distinguish the pathways of metastasis by virtue of the lymphatic versus vascular systems.